UBOdin/UBCallin/docs/index.md

 Welcome to UBCallin.
 Here we're going to collect resources for you to follow up on the LIBERTY I Can!
 Summer Program pi-phone project.
 If you need help or want someone to bounce ideas off of, you can reach us using the email at the bottom!

-Thanks to the NSF and National Grid for sponsoring this project!
+Thanks to the NSF for sponsoring this project!